 Interpreting the Financial Health of Nonprofits

-The next step in reading a balance sheet is to use the information it presents to calculate the financial metrics and key performance indicators (KPIs) that are most helpful in clearly interpreting a picture of the nonprofit organization’s short- and long-term financial health.
-Among these are months of cash on hand, the current ratio, months of liquid unrestricted net assets (LUNA) and leverage ratio.
+The next step in reading a balance sheet is to use its information to calculate the financial metrics and key performance indicators (KPIs) that best interpret a picture of the nonprofit organization’s short- and long-term financial health.
+Among these are months of cash on hand, the current ratio, months of liquid unrestricted net assets (LUNA), and leverage ratio.

 Months of LUNA = (Unrestricted net assets - equity in property and equipment) / Average Monthly Expenses